xortuna/staticsitegenerator/README.md

 ## Templates

 The parser supports both HTML and Markdown files.
 Each file is pre-processed for template tags before being copied to the output folder.
 Files and folders starting with an underscore are not copied automatically, but can be referenced.
 Theres a global template directory called _partial you can use.

-If using Markdown files, you'll need to define a folder level __template.html file for processing markdown files.

-Other than that you can define whatever structure you like for your site.

 Example Structure for a blog
 ```